axiomzen/express-interceptor/README.md

 * `intercept(body, send)` (required): Enables you to process the complete response in `body`, as a  properly encoded String.
 When you're finished with what you wish to do, call `send(newBody)` passing `newBody` as the content you wish to send back to the client.

 * `afterSend(oldBody, newBody)`: This method will be called after sending the response to the client – after the `done()` callback in the `send()` method is executed.
-This method would typically be used to cache something, log stats, fire a job, etc.
+This method would typically be used to cache something, log stats, fire a job, among other things.

 ## Similar to

 - [express-hijackresponse](https://github.com/papandreou/express-hijackresponse)
-Has issues with cache; code is difficult to maintain.
+Different API, using callbacks with no top down structure.

 - [tamper](https://www.npmjs.com/package/tamper)
-Similar functionality but different APIs and internals.
+Similar functionality but different internals.

 ## Words of advice

-This module is new and tests are appreciated.
-Some edge cases may need fixing.

-Not recommended for intercepting and transforming big responses.

-Activate debug with `DEBUG=express-interceptor npm test`
+If your `intercept` method make calls to a database, or needs to make hundreds of transformations to the original response, you should take in account at all time that this is a middleware, so it will be executed in every response, the process you define there it will delay the sending of the resulting response to the client.
+You should define your `isInterceptable` method carefully, checking the type of the response, or even the route that was fired by the request, also you could use a cache to get faster responses.

+If you face any issue, don't hesitate to submit it [here](https://github.com/axiomzen/express-interceptor/issues).

 ## Author